 - to reduce unexpected cost in repairing misassembled panels

 - to reduce waste from discarding damaged panels due to fit problems

 - to reject the vehicle if the panels are badly misaligned

 The Gocator supports several industrial PLC protocols to control the sensor and to collect measurement results.
-Additionally, an open source Software Development Kit (SDK) is available for engineers who want to do their own programing.
+Additionally, an open-source Software Development Kit (SDK) is available for engineers who want to do their own programming.

 The Gocator offers a compact and reliable solution to:

 - enable 100% inspection on every vehicle without affecting production time

 - use the data with comprehensive Statistical Process Control packages to track the quality in the assembly process